Introduction :

 Investing without stability can be risky.
 Before you put your money into investments,

-- it’s a good idea to pay off any debts that have high interest rates, such as credit card balances.
+- It’s a good idea to pay off any debts that have high interest rates, such as credit card balances.

 - Build an emergency fund (3–6 months of expenses).